rstudio/education.rstudio.com/content/blog/2020-02-10-builing-tidy-tools/index.markdown

 Participants would have their web browser pointing at the notes version on GitHub, refreshing when needed to grab any code required for the "Your Turn" exercises.

-The script approach encorages live coding and allows for some digressions if participants raise specific questions.
+The script approach encourages live coding and allows for some digressions if participants raise specific questions.
 From an instructor perspective, it's nice to have a record of both what you planned to teach and